Parking Access Control System: The Best Choice for Any Property

 5. License plate readers

-A license plate reader is a device you install at the entrance that automatically scans license plates, opening for authorized cars.
-For example, a gated HOA community would register the license plates of all residents’ cars so they could just drive up to the reader and enter automatically.
+A license plate reader is installed at the entrance that automatically scans license plates, opening for authorized cars.
+For example, a gated HOA community would register the license plates of all residents’ cars so they could drive up to the reader and enter automatically.

 Unfortunately, there are many problems with license plate readers.
-New cars belonging to visitors, or even a tenant in a rental car, can’t enter.
+New cars belonging to visitors or even tenants in rental cars can’t enter.
 Also, when license plates are dirty or covered in snow, for example, the reader will struggle to recognize them.

 6. Video intercoms